DragnaCarta/Curse-of-Strahd-Reloaded/Introduction/Introduction.md

 [[Amber Shards]].
 Fragments of ancient evil to tempt and taint your players.

 <hr>

 # Acknowledgments
 ***Curse of Strahd: Reloaded*** is written by **DragnaCarta**.
 You can support his work by joining his [Patreon](https://www.patreon.com/DragnaCarta).

 This unofficial free guide is made available under the Wizards of the Coast [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 You can purchase the official *Curse of Strahd* campaign module on the *Dungeons & Dragons* [website](https://dnd.wizards.com/products/curse-strahd-revamped) or via [D&DBeyond](https://www.dndbeyond.com/sources/cos).

+This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC, available [here](https://dnd.wizards.com/resources/systems-reference-document).
+The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available [here](https://creativecommons.org/licenses/by/4.0/legalcode).

 ***Art.*** Cover and background artwork by [JamesRPGArt](https://jamesrpgart.com/), available on [Patreon](https://www.patreon.com/jamesrpgart).
 Additional illustrations by [Caleb Cleveland](https://calebisdrawing.com/).